disconnectedprophet/freethreaded-python-benchmarks/README.md

 ## Reproducing the measurements

-The measurements in the paper were produced on two Google Cloud instances, both configured with one thread per core (no SMT), so a software thread maps to one physical core:
+The measurements in the paper were produced on two Google Cloud compute instances, both configured with one thread per core (no simultaneous multithreading), so a software thread maps to one physical core:

 - **Intel** - `n2-standard-32` with `--min-cpu-platform="Intel Ice Lake"` and `--threads-per-core=1`, which exposes 16 physical cores (Ice Lake, family 6 model 106).
 - **AMD** - `t2d-standard-16` (EPYC 7B13, Milan), 16 physical cores, no SMT by design.